SAFETY PROCEDURE GUIDE

 Select and prove the voltage indicator

-Select a GS38-compliant voltage indicator.
-Prove that it is functioning by testing on a known live source — this can be a proving unit, or by testing at the circuit itself before switching off.
-The indicator must give a positive reading on a known live source before being used to confirm dead.
+Select a GS38-compliant two-pole voltage indicator.
+Prove it works on a known live source — a proving unit, or the circuit itself before you switch off.
+It must give a positive indication on a known live source before you can rely on it to confirm anything is dead.

 3. 3